Advanced Skills & Practical 2 - CHE00034I

 Practical work

 Building directly on the experience developed in the Stage 1 modules Introductory Skills & Practical 1 and Introductory Skills & Practical 2, and on the Stage 2 module Advanced Skills & Practical 1, this element introduces some advanced practical techniques, and consolidates students’ understanding of practical work, including data acquisition and processing.
-The laboratory exercises are overseen and taught by laboratory demonstrators.
+The laboratory exercises (8 lab days) are overseen and taught by laboratory demonstrators.
 Information is provided in a variety of formats, including introductory lectures, instructional videos, experimental scripts, experimental briefings, notes and interactions with the demonstrators.

-Scientific Writing
+Scientific Communication

 Advanced Techniques for Structure Determination (II)